 - two-channel stereo listening mode only

-- for charging and connecting to PC for sound, firmware updates, and QuantumENGINE software
+- for connecting to PC for sound, firmware updates, and QuantumENGINE software

 General info and specs: